 This leads me to my second big complaint with Audi’s system.
 Not only is it asking the driver to take their eyes off the road to look at a gauge to get information they could more or less discern by looking ahead, at the road, it presumably wouldn’t know things like the length of the queue of vehicles waiting at the light (unless, perhaps, they were all Audis) — so any stated approach speed might be completely inappropriate given the necessary start-up and clearance time of all the other vehicles.
 The simple fact of being given an approach speed for the intersection might induce some kind of “automatic” thinking, in which a driver may focus on maintaining the correct speed as their key task rather scanning the intersection (where close to half of all crashes occur) — in the way drivers can focus too much on the light itself rather than, say, vehicles that haven’t cleared the intersection for some reason.

 Of course, being given the correct approach speed for hitting the green isn’t much help if you’re asked to approach at five miles an hour because the light is backed up with traffic.
 That’s why I suspect the money (not sure what Audi’s communicative lights would cost) would be better spent on lights that could talk to each other.
 Which we already have, of course, in some places — but even these need human help once in a while.

 This entry was posted on Thursday, September 25th, 2008 at 1:32 pm and is filed under Cars, Drivers, Traffic Gadgets, Traffic Psychology, Traffic Signals, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.